kbskbs0605/kbskbs0605.github.io/_pages/about.md

 ======
 I am a persevering Yonsei undergraduate student willing to devour myself to research.

 I find research process very enjoyable.
 Recently, I am conducting research on Dataset Distillation.

-During research, pointing out problems and visualizing them in multiple aspects for analysis is my favorite part of research.
-Every night, after making changes and running my code on server, I am excited to monitor performance improvement the next morning.
-Waiting for the result, I spend my time in shower or walk contemplating novel ideas and re-verifying them.
+When encountering a research topic, finding unsolved problems and visualizing them in multiple aspects for analysis is the favorite part for me.
+Adding different ideas and monitoring performance changes is a much-awaited part, given that running codes sometimes take couple of days.
+However, I think rather than being overly immersed, taking a refreshment time is helpful in many ways.
+Sometimes, having came up with ideas taking a shower helps re-verification of what the idea is actually targetting.
+Staying focused on a single topic too deeply causes short-sighting.
+Nonetheless, I also know that none of this matters when I enjoy it!

+Here is a simple demonstration of what I do!
-![Editing a markdown file for a talk](/images/DD_frontpage.gif)
+![Editing a markdown file for a talk](/images/DD_frontpage.gif) Dataset distillation

 ![Editing a markdown file for a talk](/images/animated_image.gif)